Julian-Bruyers/qrlan-cli/README.md

     ```bash
     curl -sSL https://raw.githubusercontent.com/julian-bruyers/qrlan-cli/main/install.sh | sudo bash
     ```
-    This command downloads the script and executes it directly.
-The script will:
-    *   Detect your OS and architecture.
-    *   Download the appropriate `qrlan` binary from the latest GitHub release.
-    *   Attempt to install it to `/usr/local/bin` (may require `sudo` password).
-    *   If system-wide installation fails, it will try to install to `$HOME/.local/bin`.
-    *   If `$HOME/.local/bin` is not in your `PATH`, the script will provide instructions on how to add it.

 2.  **Verify installation:**
     Once installed, you should be able to run `qrlan` directly from your terminal: